 The growing trend of Islamophobia needs to be stopped in its track, failing to do so would only worsen the situation beyond repair.
 The Facebook generation has seen ideas spreading faster than it ever had.
 If instances of hate happen in one corner of the world, it gets picked up by like minded people before we even know it.
 People are always angry on twitter, hiding behind the comfort of their computer and mobile screens, spewing racism and bigotry like the whole world agrees.
 The scary part is, that many do.
 The positive voices tucked in the different corners of our society need to be louder so that they can be heard over all the negativity.
 This is a tiny attempt at raising a voice, hoping it is heard by at least a few.

-Written by Harshiel B Shah and Vaibhav Kaushik
+By Harshiel B Shah and Vaibhav Kaushik